 What is UHMW Plastic Material?

-Its properties and attributes are quite similar to HDPE and with the additional peculiarity of resistance to concentrated acids and alkalis, corrosive chemicals except for oxidizing acids, and organic solvents.
-Low moisture absorption, a low coefficient ( lower than Nylon and Acetal) to friction, low energy consumption, low maintenance, and self-lubrication are other few quirks making UHMW stand out from many thermoplastics.
+Its properties and attributes are quite similar to HDPE, with the additional peculiarity of resistance to concentrated acids and alkalis, corrosive chemicals except for oxidizing acids, and organic solvents.
+Low moisture absorption, a low coefficient ( lower than Nylon and Acetal) to friction, low energy consumption, low maintenance, and self-lubrication are other quirks making UHMW stand out from many thermoplastics.

 How is UHMW Made?

 Like most plastics, polyethylene (the base monomer of UHMW) is created by distilling hydrocarbon fuels into lighter groups known as “fractions.”
 Some of the extracted fractions are combined with serval catalysts to produce plastics.
-Most thermoplastics will utilize the process of polymerization or polycondensation for the production of commercial plastics.
+Most thermoplastics will utilize the process of polymerization or polycondensation to produce commercial plastics.

 UHMW is consolidated from its monomer ethylene, which is connected to create the base polyethylene byproduct.
 These molecules are magnitudes longer than the traditionally known HDPE because they are synthesized based on metallocene catalysts.